fstela/SQL_simulator/README.md

 # SQL Database Simulator
 > A C++ program which claims the principles of object-oriented programming.

   This project simulates a SQL database by either receiving commands from the console, or from a file passed as an argument to the program.
 The commands are `case-sensitive`, and while all the keywords are written in uppercase, the name of the tables and columns will be written in lowercase.
-The input types have been narrowed down to `integer, float, text`. \n
+The input types have been narrowed down to `integer, float, text`.
-  As soon as the program starts, the user will be provided with a menu consisting of the following options: \n
+  As soon as the program starts, the user will be provided with a menu consisting of the following options:
-    *Enter a command
+- Enter a command
-    *Enter a command from the console
+- Enter a command from the console
-    *Import commands from a .txt file -- specifically the one passed as an argument *Take a brief look at the syntax
+- Import commands from a .txt file -- specifically the one passed as an argument
+- Take a brief look at the syntax
-    *Close the application
+- Close the application

  ### Examples